 Gentlemen, this one is for you.
-At least half my coaching clients are men – business owners, directors, leaders and professionals.
+Yes, I offer coaching for men, and at least half my coaching clients are male – business owners, directors, leaders and professionals.

 One of them was telling me yesterday about two recent conversations with male friends of his about their challenges around stress and mental health.
 He was feeling really good about the fact that they could be having these conversations at all.
 Of course, those conversations also turned to coaching and what support there was out there, and he reflected on how so often it’s perceived as a weakness to need to reach out for help, or to even admit that we might not be holding it together.

 I hear it so often from people that they are convinced everyone around them is coping fine and they’re the only one who’s stressed or feeling like they’re about to lose their sh*t.